20293 Blog 1200×675

 BY Adam D’Agostino

-As we gear up for the 2020 winter season, it seems to be an appropriate time to discuss the importance of a strong immune system.
-With endless advice circulating out there about how we can protect ourselves from the outside-in, I think it is even more pressing to focus on how we can do it from the inside-out.
-Now more than ever before, locking up your immune fortress is the key to long-term health and wellness.
+As we gear up for the winter season, it’s time to start considering the importance of a strong immune system.
+With endless advice circulating out there about how you can protect yourself from the outside in, I think it is even more pressing to focus on how you can do it from the inside out.
+Locking up your immune fortress is the key to long-term health and wellness.

-If you wait until you are feeling under the weather to start thinking about your immune system, it is likely too late.
-What can we do to bolster our defense against seasonal invaders?
-We can explore several specific options which fall into two broad categories: Nutrition and Lifestyle.
+If you wait until you are feeling under the weather to start thinking about your immune system, it’s too late.
+So what can you do to bolster our defense against seasonal invaders?
+Here, we explore several specific options which fall into two broad categories: Nutrition and Lifestyle.

-Nutrient deficiency can alter the body’s immune response, putting us at greater risk for infection.
+Nutrient deficiency can alter the body’s immune response, putting you at greater risk for infection.
 Poor diet and/or malnutrition can impair the production and activity of immune cells and antibodies.
-So, how do we prevent this?
-For starters, eat a balanced diet which includes plenty of fruits and vegetables, whole grains, lean protein, and plenty of water.
+So, how do you prevent this?
+For starters, eat a balanced diet that includes plenty of fruits and vegetables, whole grains, lean protein, and plenty of water.
 This may seem rather basic, but many people struggle with simplicity and neglect the basics.
-Eliminating processed foods and excessive sugar are also crucial factors.
+Eliminating processed foods and excessive sugar as much as possible is also crucial.

 Vitamins and Minerals

-Micronutrient deficiencies are common worldwide; as a result, resistance to infection is compromised.
+Micronutrient deficiencies are common worldwide, and as a result, resistance to infection is compromised.
 Some important nutrients for immune system function include iron, folic acid, and B-vitamins.
 Here are several more of the key players you want on your immune team, including which foods you should eat to get them:

 • Zinc: Shellfish (oysters, crab, shrimp, mussels), legumes (chickpeas, lentils, beans), seeds (pumpkin, flax, sesame), nuts (cashews, almonds, peanuts, walnuts), red meat (limit consumption and opt for unprocessed/grass-fed), and dark chocolate (saved the best for last!).
 Be aware that legumes contain phytates, which reduce the absorption of zinc.
 Heating, sprouting, soaking, or fermenting will help to improve bioavailability.